forkercat/578-is-great/README.md

 Basically, we have a singleton class `Tomdog` ([Tomdog.java](https://github.com/junhaowww/578-is-great/blob/master/CS578-arcade/src/OurSolution/Tomdog.java)) that discovers the "instanceof" pattern.
 It is designed as a singleton because it then can be reused readily.

-To find this pattern, `Tomdog` analyzes `.java` source files and uses regular expression to collect all interfaces and find patterns like `implements` and `instanceof`.
+To find this pattern, `Tomdog` analyzes `.java` source files and uses regular expression to collect all interfaces and find patterns like `A implements B, C, D` and `A instanceof B`.
 All this information is stored in several hash maps and hash sets for future usage.

 ```java
 // Example code snippet for finding "instanceof" in source code